Springe direkt zu Inhalt

 Additional Classes at the University of Potsdam

-For questions about classes at the University of Potsdam, please contact the relevant lecturer, or for general enquiries, Prof. Dr. Marcia Schenck: marcia.schenck@uni-potsdam.de
+For questions about classes at the University of Potsdam and to register your participation, please contact the relevant lecturer, or for general enquiries, Prof. Dr. Marcia Schenck: marcia.schenck@uni-potsdam.de

 M4, M5, M9